AdobeDocs/document-cloud-learn.en/help/sign/integrations/documentautomation.md

    ![Screenshot of the Get file content configuration](assets/documentautomation/automation_15.png)

    **Site Address:** Your SharePoint site.
-   **File Identifier:** Search for “identifier,” and choose Identifier from the **Get file properties** step.
+   **File Identifier:** Search for "identifier," and choose Identifier from the **Get file properties** step.
-1. Search for “Adobe” and choose **Acrobat Sign** to add another action.
+1. Search for "Adobe" and choose **Acrobat Sign** to add another action.

    ![Screenshot of search menu](assets/documentautomation/automation_16.png)

-1. Enter “upload” into the search box for Acrobat Sign and select **Upload a document and get a document ID**.
+1. Enter "upload" into the search box for Acrobat Sign and select **Upload a document and get a document ID**.
 1. Search for the dynamic variable **Name** to get the name of the item/document selected in the trigger under **File Name**.
 1. Click **Expression** in the variable assistant under **File Content**.